 The decision to leave an inheritance for your children is something that I think about quite a bit.
-After all, what are we saving all of this money up for anyway?
-A few years ago I’d say one reason for saving so much money is to be able to provide an inheritance for our children later in life when their mother and I pass away.
-However, the more I think about it the more I wonder if leaving an inheritance, or at least the promise of an inheritance, does more harm than good.
+After all, what are we saving all of this money for anyway?
+A few years ago, I’d say one reason for saving so much money is to be able to provide an inheritance for our children later in life when their mother and I pass away.
+However, the more I think about it, the more I wonder if leaving an inheritance, or at least the promise of an inheritance, does more harm than good.
 My thoughts on this topic have shifted based on a few experiences I’ve seen in others.

 When Expecting an Inheritance Goes Wrong

-After only a few years he was making five to ten times more than his previous job.
-I know that a job isn’t all about the money, but his satisfaction with his work also took off.
-Eventually, he was doing it working fewer hours than before.
-He went from having shame in the job he was working to being a proud “CEO” of his own business.
+After only a few years, he made five to ten times more than his previous job.
+I know that a job isn’t all about money, but his satisfaction with his work also took off.
+Eventually, he was doing it, working fewer hours than before.
+He went from shame in his job to being a proud “CEO” of his business.

 So What Do We Plan to Do With Our Money?